 Yes, you can pay the passport fee using your debit/credit card at the Consulate.
 Cash payment is not accepted under any circumstance.
 Please check “Fees and Payment” section of the passport page of the Consulate’s website.

-Shall I get refund if my passport application is denied/cancelled/rejected?
+Shall I get refund if my passport application is denied/cancelled/rejected/withdrawn?

-No, Consular fees are non-refundable even if the application is denied/cancelled/rejected?
-Please see ‘Fees & Payment’ section for detail information.
+No, Consular fees are non-refundable even if the application is denied/cancelled/rejected/withdrawn.
+Please see ‘Fees & Payment’ section of the webpage for terms & conditions.

 Is there any separate fee for the international students?

-No. Same fees are applicable for all applicants.
+No. Same fees are applicable to all applicants.

-Do I need to book an appointment with the Consulate office for e-passport application?
+Is it necessary to book an appointment with the Consulate office for submitting my e-passport application?

 Yes, it is mandatory to book an appointment with the Consulate office for submitting documents and providing biometric information.
-Please see cgbdsydney.gov.bd to know how to get an appointment from the Consulate.
+Please visit cgbdsydney.gov.bd to learn how to get an appointment from the Consulate.

-I have got an appointment from the e-Passport website when I applied for e-passport. is this appointment valid?
+I secured an appointment through the e-Passport website for my e-passport application.
+Is this appointment valid?

 No. Consulate does not accept appointment taken from the e-Passport portal (which pops up during the online e-Passport application).
-Please see the consulate’s website to know how to get an appointment from the Consulate for biometric (fingerprint/iris scan) information.
+Please visit the consulate’s website to learn how to get an appointment from the Consulate for biometric (fingerprint/iris scan) enrolment.

 Do I have to come in-person for collecting my e-Passport?